Super Bowl XIII: Super Bowl pregame news and notes

 The Cowboys were playing their third Super Bowl at the Orange Bowl, the first team to play three different Super Bowls in the same stadium.
 The New England Patriots have since done the same playing three Super Bowls at the Mercedes-Benz Superdome, as have the San Francisco 49ers who have played three Super Bowls at Hard Rock Stadium, including the next Super Bowl to be played in Miami.
 The Cowboys were 0–3 in Orange Bowl games and 5–0 in their other Super Bowls.
+Dallas finished 0–5 all-time at the Orange Bowl (not counting a 1–2 record in the Playoff Bowl), losing to the Dolphins in the 1978 and 1984 regular seasons.

 Much of the pregame hype surrounding Super Bowl XIII centered around Cowboys linebacker Thomas "Hollywood" Henderson.
 Henderson caused quite a stir before the NFC Championship Game by claiming that the Rams had "no class" and the Cowboys would shut them out.
 His prediction came true as the Cowboys did shut them out, aided by Henderson's 68-yard interception return for a touchdown.
 In the days leading up the Super Bowl, Henderson began talking about the Steelers in the same manner.
 He predicted another shutout and then made unflattering comments about several Pittsburgh players.
 He put down the talent and the intelligence of Bradshaw, proclaiming "Bradshaw couldn't spell 'cat' if you spotted him the 'c' and the 'a'."
 But the Steelers refused to get into a war of words with Henderson.
-Greene responded by saying the Steelers didn't need to say they were the best, they would just go out on the field and "get the job done.'"
+Greene responded by saying the Steelers didn't need to say they were the best, they would just go out on the field and "get the job done."

 The matchup of quarterbacks Terry Bradshaw and Roger Staubach is still the only one in Super Bowl history to feature two quarterbacks with two Super Bowl victories.
 With this start, Staubach became the first quarterback to start four Super Bowls.
 Bradshaw joined Fran Tarkenton, Bob Griese as well as Staubach as the only quarterbacks to start at least three Super Bowls.
-The only quarterbacks to start more Super Bowls than Staubach and Bradshaw are John Elway, who guided the Broncos to five Super Bowls, and Tom Brady, who started in ten Super Bowls (nine with the Patriots, one with the Buccaneers).
-49ers quarterback Joe Montana, Bills quarterback Jim Kelly and Peyton Manning (two with the Colts, two with the Broncos) later matched Staubach and Bradshaw by leading their teams to four Super Bowls.
+The only quarterbacks to start more Super Bowls than Staubach and Bradshaw are John Elway, who guided the Broncos to five Super Bowls, Patrick Mahomes, who took the Chiefs to five Super Bowls, and Tom Brady, who started in ten Super Bowls (nine with the Patriots, one with the Buccaneers).
+49ers quarterback Joe Montana, Bills quarterback Jim Kelly, and Peyton Manning (two with the Colts, two with the Broncos) have since each guided their teams to four Super Bowls.